 Once the roof is clean and dry, inspect it for any signs of damage, such as cracks, tears, or holes.
 If you find any issues, you'll need to repair them before applying the sealant.
 This may involve using a seam roller to re-adhere loose seams or applying a patch to cover any holes or tears.

 Once you've applied the coating, allow it to cure.
-This typically takes at least 24 hours in between coats.
+This typically takes about 4-8 hours in between coats and about 3-5 days for full cure before driving.
 Do not expose the roof to water or moisture during the curing process, as this can compromise the seal.

 After the coating has cured, inspect the roof again to ensure a proper seal has been achieved.
 If you notice any gaps or areas where the sealant has not adhered correctly, apply additional sealant as needed.